abdelmonem55/learn-rust/voting.md

  }
 ```

-here we are defining a function with name 'get_context', and not that last statement we omit the ';' to return data from the function implicitly
+here we are defining a function with name 'get_context', and not that last statement we omit the ';' to return data from the function implicitly.

 ---